AdguardTeam/AdGuardHome/HACKING.md

  ###  <a href="#formatting" id="formatting" name="formatting">Formatting</a>

- *  Decorate `break`, `continue`, `fallthrough`, `return`, and other terminating statements with empty lines unless it's the only statement in that block.
+ *  Decorate `break`, `continue`, `return`, and other terminating statements with empty lines unless it's the only statement in that block.

  *  Don't group type declarations together.
 Unlike with blocks of `const`s, where a `iota` may be used or where all constants belong to a certain type,